Outpost (1959 film)

 Outpost is a 1959 Australian television play about Australian soldiers in New Guinea during World War Two.
 It was written for television by John Cameron.

 It was one of the most acclaimed early Australian-written TV plays.

 Plot

 In September 1943, during World War Two, four Australian soldiers are stranded in an isolated army outpost in New Guinea, waiting for an attack on Buna.
 The soldiers include Sergeant 'Happy' Adams, Signaler 'Tiger' Lyons and Corporal 'Mitch' Mitchell.
-Tension happens when McCudden, an arrogant NCO from the airforce, arrives, bringing mail for Happy.
+Tension builds when McCudden, an arrogant NCO from the air force, arrives, bringing mail for Happy.

 McCudden is murdered and the soldiers fear a Japanese attack.

 Mitch reads in a newspaper that Happy's wife has died in Brisbane.
-Happy reveals his wife had been having an affair with another man back and when relatives found out and threatened to write to Happy, she committed suicide.
+Happy reveals his wife had been having an affair with another man back home and when relatives found out and threatened to write to Happy, she committed suicide.
 The men discover photographs of McCudden's girlfriends, who included Happy's wife.